Saint Francis Academic Scholarship

 - Commit to an educational experience framed within the context of Marian University’s Franciscan values of dignity of the individual, peace and justice, reconciliation, and responsible stewardship, informed by prayer.

-Award notifications will be mailed on February 21, 2014.
+Award notifications will be mailed two weeks after the last competition date.
 Candidates not selected for the Saint Francis Academic Scholarship will automatically become eligible for other scholarships and awards.

 For more information, please contact the Office of Admission.